 Reviewers have praised the range of Carson’s verse, consistently describing her poetry as inventive, visionary, and highly unique.
 Scholars, such as Roger Gilbert, often discuss the influence of her academic history.
 Gilbert has noted, “unlike many academic poets she deploys her scholarly voice as a dramatic instrument whose expressive power lies partly in its fragility.”

 Her awards and honors include the Lannan Literary Award, the Pushcart Prize, the Griffin Poetry Prize, a Guggenheim fellowship, and the MacArthur Fellowship.
 She was also the Anna-Maria Kellen Fellow at the American Academy in Berlin, Germany.

 Carson was the Director of Graduate Studies in Classics at McGill University and taught at Princeton University from 1980–87.
 She has also taught classical languages and literature at Emory University, California College of the Arts, the University of California, Berkeley, and the University of Michigan.
-She currently teaches in New York University’s creative writing program.
+She currently lives in Iceland.